 If you end up with leftover dill, whip up a batch of my Vegan Ranch Dressing for the best salads ever, or make this Asparagus Galette thatโs also perfect for spring.

-Substitute: If you canโt find good-quality fresh dill, substitute with fresh basil or flat-leaf parsley.
+Substitute: If you canโt find good-quality fresh dill, substitute with fresh basil or fresh flat-leaf parsley.
 Or, to mix up the flavors, use a blend of all three!

 Miso + nutritional yeast